Frankfurt Rhein-MainPMCA - Peripheral Museum of Contemporary Art

 What constitutes a museum today in the 21st century?

 Today’s central European landscape can be defined as a multiple image of a fragmented space with little dynamics within its territorial elements.
-A clear division towards the Hinterland is taking place resulting in a cultural split with the metropolitan space.
-While the Hinterland is economically still strongly positioned, it tends to loose its social and cultural voice resulting in isolation.
+A clear division towards the rural areas is taking place, resulting in a cultural split with the metropolitan space.
+While the rural area is economically still strongly positioned, it tends to loose its social and cultural voice resulting in isolation.

 With a focus on the Rhein-Main area, it´s central power-house Frankfurt and the surrounding uplands, we aim at identifying, conceptualizing and realizing cross territorial supply chains to develop the Peripheral Museum of Contemporary Art.
-The museum exemplifies a cultural network through architectural interventions, which will redefine territorial strategies connecting the metropolitan with the Hinterland and vice versa to broaden an exchange beyond political and economical boundaries.
+The museum exemplifies a cultural network through architectural interventions, which will redefine territorial strategies connecting the metropolitan with the rural areas and vice versa to expand an exchange beyond political and economical boundaries.

 Each year we focus on a different landscape and thematic strategy, developing various respective scenarios.
 Thereby, a unified policy with different levels of intensifications, new relations and negotiations within the territories and across the metropolitan space will be formed - the Peripheral Museum of Contemporary Art // PMCA.

-Last year 2 distinct visions for the Spessart have been thought through by the students, presented in form of a public exhibition at Salon Kennedy in Frankfurt.
+Last year 2 distinct visions for the Spessart, one of Germanys uplands close to Frankfurt, have been thought through by the students and presented in form of a public exhibition at Salon Kennedy in Frankfurt.

-2016 will focus on the “Flughafen Wald“, an inner buffer zone, in the middle of the Metropolitan and one of the busiest transport hubs in central Europe.
+2016 will focus on the “Flughafen Wald“, Airport Forest an inner buffer zone, in the middle of the Metropolitan and one of the busiest transport hubs in central Europe.

 The program is organized in a two-stage process: